Sitecore-Hackathon/2018-admin-b/README.md

 ## Known Issues

 Civil Discourse Module has several known issues.
-The notable issues are listed below; you can find the full list at [/issues](https://github.com/Sitecore-Hackathon/2018-admin-b/issues "issues"):
+The notable issues are listed below:

+1. When a Data Source is set on the Rendering, the component does not render, and does not show any helpful error messages.
+We have worked around this by using Global Settings, but this needs to be fixed so that unique settings can be applied to different pages.

 ## Roadmap